 In the series of Guevara-Gutierrez et al., the authors found that the more frequent locations of odontogenic cutaneous fistula were the mandibular angle (36%), the chin (28%), and the cheeks (24%).
 The location of the oral cutaneous fistula (OCF) was adjacent to the causative tooth in 99% of patients.
 However, less common sites for the fistula were reported and should be considered when assessing a skin lesion of the face: internal canthus of the eye, arising from a second upper molar infection; wing of the nose, originating from an upper canine infection; neck, originating from a lower molar infection.

 The clinical aspect of the odontogenic cutaneous fistula on the skin varies but most commonly appears as a nodule.
 Samir et al. described the classic odontogenic cutaneous fistula lesion as an erythematous, smooth, symmetric nodule of up to 2 cm in diameter, with or without drainage, and skin retraction due to healing.
 It is worth noting that other possible skin manifestations include dimpling, abscesses, gummas, skin tracts, cysts, nodulocystic lesions with suppuration, scars, and ulcers.
-Emphasizing the need of assessing the oral tissues when a skin lesion appears on the face and neck regions.
+This morphology variety emphasizes the need to assess the oral tissues when a skin lesion appears on the face and neck regions.

 Although rare, in some cases, the origin of the oral cutaneous fistula is not odontogenic.
 In chronic osteomyelitis with drainage, pain may not be a symptom.
 An intraoral sinus tract may be raised or appear as a red-to-yellow ulcer that bleeds easily and exudes pus.
 In some cases of actinomycosis, yellow granules are observable at clinical examination.
 Signs of salivary gland infections include swelling, pain, and trismus if the parotid gland is involved.